bmquiroz/playbooks/README4.md

 - Boto3
 - AWS CLI
 - Python 3
-- Ansible 2.4 (devel)
+- Ruby 2.5.1

 AWS:
-- 3 subnets in different AZs with ~20 free IP addresses (per subnet)
-- Docker swarm manager and worker Security Groups
-- IAM API user account - Used by Ansible to create ASG and deploy instances
+- API user account for each environment being managed - Automation policy should be attached to user account
-- IAM instance profile - Used by EC2 insances to create ENI and modify configuration
-- Standard AMI that can be used to launch m5.xlarge instances
 - SSH keypair used to pull/push from Bitbucket repos
 ```

-### Playbooks
+### Directory Structure
 ```
 cf-templates/
 ├── perf